Erik Magnuson

-Erik Magnuson (born January 5, 1994) is a retired American football center.
-He played college football at Michigan.
+Erik Magnuson (born January 5, 1994) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Michigan Wolverines.

 College career

 Magnuson played in 46 games for Michigan.
 In 2016, he started all 12 games at right tackle, earning All-Big Ten first-team award.

 Professional career

 San Francisco 49ers

-After going undrafted in the 2017 NFL Draft, Magnuson signed with the San Francisco 49ers as an undrafted free agent on May 4, 2017.
+After going undrafted in the 2017 NFL draft, Magnuson signed with the San Francisco 49ers as an undrafted free agent on May 4, 2017.
 He played in four games, starting two at both tackle spots, before being placed on injured reserve on November 29, 2017.

 On July 25, 2019, Magnuson was waived/injured by the 49ers and placed on injured reserve.
 He was released on August 2, 2019.

 Buffalo Bills

 On August 20, 2019, Magnuson signed with the Buffalo Bills.
 He was released during final roster cuts on August 31, 2019 and was signed to the practice squad the next day.